HMS Hotspur (1870): Design

 Hotspur was designed to work with the Fleet, to bring into action her main weapon, her ram.
 This projected some ten feet (3 m) ahead of her bow perpendicular, and was reinforced by an extension of the armoured belt.

 It was assumed that the bearings upon which a usual turret turned would not survive the shock of the impact consequent upon the use of the ram against an enemy ship.
 Her single 12 in gun was therefore positioned in a fixed cupola perforated by four firing-ports through which the gun could be discharged.
 None of these ports allowed the gun to be fired straight ahead, where a potential ramming target would be situated.
 It was therefore only possible to engage these targets with the gun if the ramming attack missed.

 As the maximum speed of Hotspur was less than virtually all of her potential targets, it quickly became apparent that ramming attacks on ships under way were almost guaranteed to miss, and she quickly descended from being a ship held to be of great military value to be the most useless member of the battle-fleet.

 She was reconstructed by Laird & Sons Co., and was given a revolving turret containing two 12-inch guns, new boilers and additional armour.

 Service history

 Hotspur was commissioned at Devonport in 1871.
 On 26 January, she collided with the steamship Lady Woodhouse off Plymouth.
 Both vessels were severely damaged.
 Hotspur was taken in to Plymouth for repairs.

+Her 12-inch 25-ton gun was fired on the Glatton during a live trial in 1873.

 She remained in reserve until 1876.
 She served with HMS Rupert in the Sea of Marmara during the Russo-Turkish war of 1878.
 She then returned to Devonport, where she remained until her major reconstruction, undertaken by Laird & Sons Co. between 1881 and 1883.
 Her only active service thereafter was with the Particular Service Squadron of 1885.
 She was guardship at Holyhead until 1893, was again in reserve until 1897, and was posted thereafter to serve as guardship at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, where she stayed until sold.